TechSnazzy/gwg_100_days_of_code/README.md

 Spent the morning finishing up the last spec in the Feed Reader project.
 Completed all 7 tests, I have my README updated and comments written.
 Everything seems good so I submitted it and now I wait.🤞 Looking forward to getting started on section 4.
 I guess now the real fun begins.

 ### Day 20 - 7/16 (Monday)
 Good-bye sections 1-3 and Hello section 4.
-Today I am starting section 4 but getting familiar with the requirements for building the cat clicker.
+Today I am starting section 4 by getting familiar with the requirements for building the cat clicker.
 I hope I can write it in vanilla JS.